dgudim2/obsidian_vault/uni/IOT/labs/lab2/lab2.md

 This task requires us to setup 2 arduinos, one as a *transmitter*, the other as a *receiver*

 > [!note]
 > *autoAck* is set to **false** here, for a more reliable communication.
-If it is set to **true**, acknowledgement from the other (receiving side) are not necessary, this is useful in message broadcast scenarios, in 1-1 communication there will be higher *packet loss* on longer distances
+If it is set to **true**, acknowledgements from the other (receiving side) are not necessary, this is useful in message broadcast scenarios, in 1-1 communication there will be higher *packet loss* on longer distances

 ### Transmitter